shakao/skillmap-game-of-life/skillmap.md

 * completednodecolor: #5b406c

 ## life
-* name: Game of life
+* name: Game of Life

 ### life-activity1
-* name: Simulation of Game of Life
+* name: Simulation
 * type: tutorial
 * description: Understand and see the game of life simulation and alter the rules
 * next: life-activity2